 Instructions

-- Cook the quinoa: place 1 cup quinoa (rinsed and drained) in a small saucepan with 1 1/2 cups water (or vegetable broth for more flavor).
+- Cook quinoa: Place 1 cup quinoa (rinsed and drained) in a medium saucepan with 1 1/2 cups water (or vegetable broth for more flavor).
 Bring to a light boil over medium-high heat.
-Then reduce heat to medium-low, cover, and simmer for 15-20 minutes.
+Then reduce heat to medium-low, cover, and simmer for 15 minutes or until water is absorbed.
+Fluff with a fork.

-- Dice tomatoes and bell pepper.
+- Prepare vegetables: Dice tomatoes and bell pepper.
 Slice green onions.
+Roughly chop fresh basil.
 Rinse and drain garbanzo beans.
-Roughly chop fresh basil, if using.

-- When quinoa is done cooking, let cool for a few minutes.
-Then place all salad ingredients in a large bowl.
+- Assemble salad: When quinoa is done cooking, let it cool for a few minutes.
+Then place quinoa and all other salad ingredients in a large mixing bowl.

-- Pour dressing over top and toss well to combine.
+- Add dressing: Pour dressing over the top and toss well to combine.
 Taste and adjust flavors if desired.
+(Add more salt, vinegar, lemon juice, etc.)

-- Can serve immediately or chill covered in the refrigerator for a few hours to let flavors intensify.
-(Also great served with diced avocado!)
+- Serving: You can serve this dish immediately or let it chill covered in the refrigerator for a few hours to let the flavors intensify.

 Notes